betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABandVisIt.md

 **What happens when VisIt culls pieces that are known not to be involved in the current plot operation (e.g. slicing with domain spatial extents)?
 Have we tested this?**
 MOAB then engages in [HDF5 collective read operations](https://support.hdfgroup.org/documentation/hdf5/latest/_intro_par_h_d_f5.html) where each of the `K` ranks reads its domain (specified by an HDF5 dataspace) of the *whole* mesh.
 In this way, the MOAB database plugin, not VisIt, takes responsiblity for breaking the whole mesh in the file into pieces to be processed by VisIt's parallel engine.
-It is also worth mentioning here that in a data producer, such as [E3SM](https://e3sm.org/), this process is essentially reversed; each MPI rank defines an HDF5 dataspace representing its part of the whole and then engages in a collective write operation producing a single, monolothic whole mesh object in a single file.
+It is also worth mentioning here that in a data producer such as [E3SM](https://e3sm.org/), this process is essentially reversed; each MPI rank defines an HDF5 dataspace representing its part of the whole and then engages in a collective write operation producing a single, monolothic whole mesh object in a single file.

-When PopulateDatabaseMetaData is called, rank 0 reads information from the hdf5 header file, related to number of available parts, names of variables associated with the mesh.
-This information is then broadcast to all other tasks, and processed by VisIt to populate menus.
-The file is read in parallel at the GetMesh command issued by VisIt; Each task will read only its parts assigned, and the read process is collective.
-Each task will have its subparts converted to VTK objects, for visualization.
+To affect the above behavior in VisIt, during the `PopulateDatabaseMetaData()` call, the MOAB database plugin informs VisIt that there is just one large piece and that it will do its own domain decomposition.
+This has the effect of bypassing VisIt's *relevant* domains computation and forcing VisIt to always issue `GetMesh()` (and `GetVar()`) calls *collectively* on all MPI ranks.
+In the plugin, MOAB native mesh and tag data is processed to create the equiavelent VTK `vtkDataSet` (for the mesh) and `vtkDataArray` (for a tag) objects to serve back up to VisIt in response to `GetMesh()` and `GetVar()` calls.

+**TO DO**:
+1. Tags vs. fields (interpolation schemes)
+2. Entity set dimensions (points, edges, faces and volumes)
+3.